 The Company determined the Pre-Funded Warrants and Common Warrants both met the permanent equity criteria classification.
 The Pre-Funded Warrants and Common Warrants are classified as a component of permanent equity because they are freestanding financial instruments that are legally detachable and separately exercisable from the Common Shares with which they were issued, are immediately exercisable, do not embody an obligation for the Company to repurchase its shares, and permit the holders to receive a fixed number of common shares upon exercise.
 In addition, the Pre-Funded Warrants and Common Warrants do not provide any guarantee of value or return.
-The Company used a Black Scholes calculation to determine the fair value of the Common Warrants.
+The Company used a Black Scholes calculation to determine the fair value of the Common Warrants at issuance and allocated a share of the net proceeds based on the relative fair value of the Common Warrants.
 Net proceeds allocated to the Common Warrants were \$7,972,736, with the remaining net proceeds of \$9,772,464 allocated to the Common Shares.
-The aggregate net proceeds of the transaction are recorded in additional paid-in-capital.
+The aggregate net proceeds of the transaction are recorded in additional paid-incapital.